 Is being black ugly?

-What is it about black features that supposedly makes it so unattractive to some.
-Is it the lush lips, High melanin skin complexion, or just the coarse and strong hair.
+What is it about black features that supposedly makes them so unattractive to some?
+Is it the lush lips, High melanin skin complexion, or just the coarse and strong hair?
 In my personal opinion, there is absolutely nothing wrong with the physical features of the African, which I shall demonstrate

-So why are African features so unattractive if it was so evolutionary advantages.
-First it has to do with the legacy of slavery.
-When one group of physically different humans, subject another group of humans, those attributes that belong to the subjected are deemed inferior, just as their status in that respected society.
+So, why are African features considered unattractive if they offer so many evolutionary advantages?
+First, it has to do with the legacy of slavery.
+When one group of physically different humans subjects another group of humans, those attributes that belong to the subjected group are deemed inferior, just as their status in that respected society.

 Black people in the United States as well as across Latin America.
 Embody a sense of inferiority in their appearance.
 This is why black women in America spend billions of dollars every year on hair straightening product as well as hair extensions(colloquially called weaves).
 The fact that women who are lighter in skin complexion and possess European physical features are considered more attractive by many black men.
 And why many black people will ridicule each other for possessing features that deemed to African, such darker skin(being called crispy, darker),thicker lips(bottom lip jocks), or coarser hair(nappy hair, bad hair as opposed to good hair which would be European).